PolymathicAI/PolymathicAI.github.io/_posts/2026-3-16-overtone.md

 First, it makes large surrogate models more practical.
 A single model can now serve different deployment needs without retraining, which is especially useful as foundation models for physics continue to scale up.

-Second, it reveals that tokenization is not just a compute choice — it also affects the dynamics of rollout error.
+Second, it reveals that tokenization is not only a compute choice — it also affects the dynamics of rollout error.
 By changing the patching pattern over time, we can actively reduce the coherent accumulation of structured artifacts that otherwise limit long-horizon stability.

 In that sense, Overtone is both an **ML methods contribution** and a **scientific modeling contribution**: it gives users finer control over inference compute while also improving the physical quality of the predictions.